matinbhdrn77/Store/README.md

 * TagInline - inline class for CustomProductAdmin and admin can search for tags

 ### Serializers
-serializers for creating and retrieving users with djoser
+serializers for creating and retrieving users with djoser.

 Fields:
 * UserCreateSerializer
 * UserSerializer